 SCOR Europe's portfolio positioning is risk averse as a result of the Company's decision to focus on underwriting risks and limit other risks such as market risks.
-The invested assets portfolio is mainly invested in government and corporate bonds, in government and covered bonds.
+The invested assets portfolio is mainly invested in corporate bonds, and OPCVM affiliates.
 The duration of the fixed income portfolio is around 3.6 years and the average rating is A+.